We use this guide as part of the training for our store staff and thought that it would be useful to share it.

 - How to choose the appropriate food

 Use reliable websites such as the tortoise table to find out the advisability of using a particular plant for food.
-Our salad bags are made up of weeds grown from the commercially available seed mixes, so that customers can be sure that what they are feeding is tortoise safe.
+Pete’s Herbivore Salad Mix is made up of weeds grown from the commercially available seed mixes, so that customers can be sure that what they are feeding is tortoise safe.
 Do not be swayed by the ‘my tortoise loves it so it must be OK’ argument – tortoises are like people, and very fond of foods that are colossally bad for them.
 Avoid foods high in goitrogens (brassicas, some dark leafy greens) or oxalic acid (spinach), and fruit.
 Whilst the occasional half a strawberry will not do them any harm, too much fruit is very very bad for them.

 - Size of food